amazon-ion/ion-tests/conformance/README.md

 document, since ultimately they all express the same thing in different ways.
 However, that forces fairly complicated transcoding into the test framework.
-To keep things reasonable, we constrain test trees such that `text` and `binary` fragments cannot coexist on the path to ane expectation.
+To keep things reasonable, we constrain test trees such that `text` and `binary` fragments cannot coexist on the path to one expectation.
 AST fragments, however, can mix with text or binary fragments.
 This is the case in most situations, since the `ion_1_*` clauses inherently abstract over the bytes on an IVM.